nuclearcms/hierarchy/README.md

     ```js
     {
         "require": {
-            "nuclear/hierarchy": "1.2.*"
+            "nuclear/hierarchy": "~1.0"
         }
     }
     ```

-2. In order to register Hierarchy Service Provider add `'Nuclear\Hierarchy\Providers\HierarchyServiceProvider'` to the end of `providers` array in your `config/app.php` file.
+2. In order to register Hierarchy Service Provider add `'Nuclear\Hierarchy\Providers\HierarchyServiceProvider'` and `'Nuclear\Hierarchy\Providers\BuilderServiceProvider'` to the end of `providers` array in your `config/app.php` file.
     ```php
     'providers' => array(